Equestrian Camp FAQ

-Camper must wear long pants (jeans are fine), an approved horseback riding helmet and heeled boots in order to ride.
+Campers must wear long pants (jeans are fine), an approved horseback riding helmet, and heeled boots in order to ride.
 We can provide helmets and heeled boots for your camper to borrow during their time here.
 They are welcome to bring their own as well.
 All helmets must be ASTM/SEI certified.

 How much time do equestrian campers spend at the barn?

 Campers spend about 4 hours at the barn daily.
-3 of those hours are in the morning, and one in the afternoon after rest hour.
+3 of those hours are in the morning and one in the afternoon after the rest hour.

 How much time do equestrian campers spend riding?